 "It can be one of those two- or three-week, hacking-cough types of colds," adds Dr. Long.

-How do you know if it's a cold or COVID-19?
+Speaking of a cough — those put us all on high alert these days.
+How do you know if it's RSV, the flu or COVID-19?
 Unfortunately, you probably can't.

 Dr. Long's advice: If you have any respiratory symptoms at all, get tested so you can at least make sure it's not the flu or COVID-19.

 "The symptoms of an RSV cold and these other illnesses are going to overlap, so it's near impossible for someone to self-diagnose which you have at home," says Dr. Long.
 "A scratchy throat could be a cold, or even just allergies."